Unconstrained learning of networked nonlinear systems via free parametrization of stable interconnected operators: Preliminaries

 Notice that if one can exhibit such a free parametrization, then that can be used to reformulate \eqref{eq:optc} as an unconstrained problem by optimizing over the new parameter $\xi$ as the constraint \eqref{eq:optc2} is satisfied for any value of $\xi$ by definition.

 \begin{rem} One remarkable example of such free parameterization is given by operators called Recurrent Equilibrium Networks (RENs) in~\cite{revay2021recurrent}, which result from the closed-loop interconnection of a discrete-time linear dynamical system with a static non-linearity.
 RENs extend various non-linear operators, including Recurrent Neural Networks (RNNs) and standard feed-forward neural networks.
 A significant contribution of~\cite{revay2021recurrent} lies in presenting a free parametrization for a class of RENs with stability and dissipativity properties, such as $L_{i2}$-boundedness.
-Because of such features, REN operators can be efficiently optimized in a learning problem by means of uncostrained techniques.
+Because of such features, REN operators can be efficiently optimized in a learning problem using unconstrained techniques.

 \begin{rem} There is usually a ``price to pay'' for transforming the problem \eqref{eq:optc} into an unconstrained one via a free parametrization.
 This stems from the fact that, usually, the map $\psi$ is not surjective and it effectively describes only a subset of $\Phi_{\gamma}$, which in turn means that we are restricting ourselves to optimize over a subset of $L_{i2}$-bounded operators.
 This is also true for REN operators.
 However, as it is shown in~\cite{revay2021recurrent}, the advantages of having a free parametrization greatly outweigh such a drawback. \end{rem}